molivas010/watsonwork-ticketmaster/README.md

 2. Follow the steps to create an account and request api access.
 3. Once approved you will receive an consumer key and a consumer secret which you can use when filling out the application.yml file below.

+## Obtain a Google Maps API key
+1. Navigate to https://developers.google.com/maps/documentation/javascript/get-api-key?refresh=1&pli=1 and select Get API Key
+2. Login and save your key (Up to 2500 calls a day is free)

 ## Creating Watson Work Services App

 1. In your Web browser, go to [Watson Work Services / Apps](https://developer.watsonwork.ibm.com/apps)